Phipps Bridge, Merton

 After 1700 the Wandle riverside here became part of an extensive textile industry, led by Huguenot entrepreneurs.
 The technique of using copper plates to print cloth was pioneered at Phipps Bridge in the mid-18th century.

-The first significant housebuilding came in the late 19th century with the laying out of streets between Church Road and the southern part of Phipps Bridge Road.
-When subsidence affected the labourers’ cottages on Phipps Bridge Road, the owner of Wandle Villa built a castellated and ‘ruinated’ cottage as a buttress at the end of the row.
+The first dense housebuilding came in the late 19th century with the laying out of streets between Church Road and the southern part of Phipps Bridge Road.